 Functional is a term that can be used by any health care practitioner, and refers to the philosophic and diagnostic approach to practicing medicine.
 Functional medicine practitioners use specialized labs to identify the biological source of dysfunction in the body organs, and prefer to treat with diet, nutrient, and lifestyle interventions.

 Dr. Tremblay is a naturopathic physician by training.
-Dr. Tremblay uses nutrition, lifestyle changes, and holistic therapies, because she knows that these tools are enough to stimulate the body’s own healing response while reducing dependency on pharmaceutical medications.
-Dr. Tremblay utilizes functional laboratory testing she believes it is a superior diagnostic technique for understanding the root cause of illness in the body, and that patient’s experience faster results and more complete healing when treatment is determined by exactly what is causing the illness in their body.
+Dr. Tremblay recommends nutrition, lifestyle changes, and holistic therapies, because she knows that these tools are enough to stimulate the body’s own healing response while reducing dependency on pharmaceutical medications.
+Dr. Tremblay utilizes functional laboratory testing she believes it is a superior diagnostic technique for understanding the root cause of illness in the body, and that clients experience faster results and more complete healing when we understand what is causing the symptoms we experience.

 For your initial consultation, make sure to finish your intake questionnaire at least 24 hours before your visit.
 Complete your labs as soon as possible.
 Before follow-up visits, make sure to fill out your weekly check-in report, and take a few moments to jot down your questions.
 Dr. Tremblay will ask at the beginning of each visit if you have things you want to make sure are discussed, and this is a good time to mention the notes you have jotted down.
 Schedule your follow up appointments promptly to stay on track with your healing plan and reserve your ideal visit time.

 Although Dr. Tremblay is a licensed naturopathic physician in Washington state, she sees the best results by serving her clients as an independent personal functional health consultant.
 Dr. Alicia Tremblay refers clients to their primary care practitioner for disease treatment and pharmaceutical prescription management within the current medical paradigm and insurance based health care system.